opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 OpenSearch Benchmark recently introduced support for ramping up clients and throughput during a benchmark run.
 However, users still needed to perform the following actions when benchmarking:

 - Estimate what amount of load would break the cluster.
+- Convert the estimate into the appropriate number of client threads and target throughput
-- Manually watch for failures in logs or dashboards.
+- Manually watch for failures in the OSB logs or cluster dashboards.
-- Rerun benchmarks with different parameters.
+- Raise the estimate if failures did not materialize, lower it if a sufficient number of errors were encountered
+- Iterate until the breaking point and maximum steady state workload intensities are identified

 These time-consuming tasks made it difficult to pinpoint the maximum sustainable throughput.